davea42/libdwarf-code/READMEwin-msys2.md

 generate makefiles for gnu make, but we suggest you use "-G Ninja" for speed and clarity..

+## Basic Testing of libdwarf

+This checks for the existence critical executables such as cmake,meson,and ninja and only runs builds that could work.

+    sh scripts/allsimplebuilds.sh

 ## Set a Prefix for test installs

 To get a usable set of executables